miketvo/rmit2023a-cosc2753-assignment2/README.md

 Skip this step if you just want to use on of the pre-trained model packages available from [Releases](https://github.com/miketvo/rmit2023a-cosc2753-assignment2/releases).

 - Run each Jupyter Notebook in `notebooks/` in their prefixed order starting `Step1.`, `Step2.`, `Step3.`, and so on, <span style="color:red">**one file at a time**</span>.
-- Skip [Step2.DataPrep.ipynb](notebooks/Step2.DataPrep.ipynb) if you have already run it after downloading the raw dataset.
+- Skip [Step2.DataPrep.ipynb](notebooks/Step2.DataPrep.ipynb) if you have already run it after downloading the raw dataset in the step above.
+- Skip [Step5.Recommender.ipynb](notebooks/Step5.Recommender.ipynb) if you have already run it after downloading the raw dataset in the step above.
 - The resulting models are exported into `models/` folder.
 Their training logs are stored in `log/` folder.

+**Note:** Beware: any existing model with conflicting name in `models/` will be replaced with newly trained models.

 ### Using Trained Models